sjsrey/ors/ors.md

 importance of community

-strength of regional science is its interdisciplanary outlook
+strength of regional science is its interdisciplinary outlook

 ## Conclusion